elkouhen/opa-repo/POLICIES-K8S.md

         kinds: ["Pod"]
 ```

-If the deployed resource does not respect the policy, the deployment is rejected.
+If the description of a resource does not respect the deployed Constraints, its deployment is rejected by Gatekeeper.

 ```bash
 kubectl create -f pod.yaml